Ciao, welcome back to my blog!

 The choice of the coat is crucial and I can't praise enough the qualities of a wool or cashmere one.

-The higher price will be definitely worth it and it will repay itself as it will last for years and years to come.
-You don't need to own 10 of them.
-A good one is enough and you can find some quality ones on the high street nowadays too.
+The higher price will be definitely worth it.
+It will repay itself as it will last for years and years to come, especially if you decide to buy it second hand.

-In terms of colour I would pick a classic camel or a timeless black in order to get a lot of wear out of it in every situation and while wearing all sort of outfits.
+In terms of colours, I would pick a classic camel or a timeless black to get a lot of wear out of it in every situation and while wearing all sorts of outfits.

-I recently bought myself a teddy coat.
-I swear, it's super cosy and it keeps warm but because I reckon it is not going to stay in fashion for long, I decided to buy a second hand one on Ebay.
+I recently treated myself to a teddy coat.
+It's super cosy and it keeps warm but because I reckon it is not going to stay in fashion for long, I decided to buy it a second hand on eBay.
 It curbed my appetite for the trend and it does the job perfectly without spending a fortune.

-Puffer jackets are the way to go for the coldest and rainiest days and you could find amazing casual ones in Arket or Zara.
+Puffer jackets are the way to go for the coldest and rainiest days and they are great for casual outfits.

 If you are afraid that they will make you look like the Michelin man and you need something a bit more elegant I highly recommend you to try the cube by Max Mara.

-They are very thin and compact (they can literally be folded and stay in a small cube bag that comes with them hence their name) but super warm and stylish!
+They are very thin and compact (they can literally be folded and stay in a small cube bag that comes with them, hence their name) but they are super warm and stylish!

-It is a very expensive item so if you can't spend that amount you can always look online for a pre-owned one.
+Admittedly, it is a very expensive garment, so if you can't spend that much you can always look online for a pre-owned one.
 They are incredibly sturdy and resistant.
-Mine has 5 solid years and it still looks brand new!
+Mine has 6 solid years and it still looks brand new!

 What to wear to imminent Christmas parties?

-The holiday season might require some special events but we also need to be prepared for the worst weather of the year.
+The holiday season might bring some special events to attend, but we need also be prepared for the worst weather of the year.

 Velvet is the answer if you don't want to give up on style: it could be in the form of a beautiful suit or a ladylike dress.

-Play with accessories ( gold and silver shoes or bags would be great) and your are good to go.
+Play with accessories (gold and silver shoes or bags would be great) and you are good to go.

-If you own a silk dress or something that could be a bit too thin to be wore alone and you don't mind splurging on outwear, I would dare a fur coat.
-If you don't like real ones (not only for the ethical reasons but also of the price range) there are many affordable yet nice alternatives that will dress up every outfit while keeping you warm.
+If you own a silk dress or something that could be too thin to be worn alone and you don't mind splurging on outerwear, I would dare a fur coat.
+If you don't like real ones, many affordable yet stylish alternatives will dress up every outfit while keeping you extra warm.